-See, e.g., Official Statement of the Commonwealth of Puerto Rico, adopted March 11, 2014 at 31-32.
+152See, e.g., Official Statement of the Commonwealth of Puerto Rico, adopted March 11, 2014 at s1-32.

-Compare, e.g., County of Sherman v.
+153 Compare, e.g., Cty. of Sherman v.
 Simonds, 109 U.S. 735 (1884) ("[I]t appears from the findings of fact that the records of the commissioners contained an estimate of the indebtedness of the county made by them for the express purpose of fixing the amount of bonds to be issued, and in pursuance of which they were issued, which showed that there was no over-issue.
 This was a decision by the very officers whose duty it was under the law to fix the amount of bonds which could be lawfully issued.
 A purchaser of bonds was not required to make further inquiry, and if the finding of the commissioners was untrue, he could not be affected by its falsity."), with County of Dixon, 111 U.S. at 83 ("No recital involving the amount of the assessed taxable valuation of the property to be taxed for the payment of the bonds can take the place of the assessment itself, for it is the amount, as fixed by reference to that record, that is made by the constitution the standard for measuring the limit of the municipal power.").

+bondholders faced in determining the facts as they existed on the ground in a place far, far away.
+The dynamics of the nineteenth-century bond markets no longer prevail, however.
 At least with respect to issuers of the size and importance of Puerto Rico, the banks and securities firms arranging major offerings are well positioned to discern the facts about the amount of bonded debt outstanding, about revenues, and so on.
-It may be that in the modern setting bond buyers are efficient monitors of excessive borrowing.
-Our point is only that the doctrinal logic of the bond cases, as the Court articulated it, does not support the objectors' argument.
+It may be that in the modern setting bond buyers are efficient monitors of excessive borrowing.154 Our point is only that the doctrinal logic of the bond cases, as the Court articulated it, does not support the objectors' argument.